HVAC Schools in Tampa and St. Petersburg, FL

 • Format: On-campus

-• Program length: Diploma (10 months); associate’s degree (18 months)
+• Estimated Time to Complete: Diploma (10 months); associate’s degree (18 months)

 The HVAC/R technology I program is made up of 750 clock-hours and includes courses such as an introduction to HVAC/R, HVAC/R fundamentals, and HVAC/R service practices.
 The HVAC/R technology II program consists of 600 clock hours including courses such as HVAC/R intermediate service practices, and HVAC/R advanced commercial and industrial service practices.

-• Location: Lakeland, FL
+• Location: Ridge Technical College, Bartow, FL; Traviss Technical College, Lakeland, FL

 • Format: On-campus

-• Tuition: $ 4,837.50 for the level I program; $ 4,194.75 for the level II program
+• Estimated Time to Complete: 25 weeks for the level I program; 20 weeks for the level II program

 HVAC Certification and Licensing in Tampa and St. Petersburg, FL